How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Morning and evening light can help:

-- The yellow light of the sunset can play the role of the waking-up signal.
+- The yellow light of the sunset can serve as a wake-up signal.

-- The yellow light of the sunrise can play the role of the end-day signal.
+- The yellow light of sunrise can serve as the end-of-day signal.

 Other Causes of Poor Sleep